Wednesday, July 3, 2013

 Aminul Islam: We could not even realize that Dhaka and the whole country would have gone such crazy with this win.
 We were greeted by a vast crowd in Manik Miah Avenue and it is pretty hard to describe that emotional moment in words.

-CS: Then Bangladesh played in the ICC World Cup 1999.
+Fenomeno: Then Bangladesh played in the ICC World Cup in 1999.
 The match against Pakistan is a part of Bangladesh cricket’s folklore.
 Did you guys think that you could beat that strong Pakistani team?

 Aminul Islam: Bangladesh as a team were improving in each match during that World Cup while Pakistan were unbeaten before playing against us and were in top-notch.
 Before facing them, we just thought of playing our natural game.